denisecodes/stack_overflow_dashboard/plan.md

     * ***TagSynonyms***: this table contains info on which tags are synonyms of each other. this is through using tagnames i.e. happy (SourceTagName), cheerful (TargetTagName)

 ### Steps
-1. Understand what Questions & Answers product is
+1. Understand what Questions & Answers product is.
-2. Have a look at the data pertaining to questions & answers for users using Stackoverflow
+2. Have a look at the data pertaining to questions & answers for users using Stackoverflow.
-3. Look at metrics that are being used to measure User Experience (UX) for Questions & Answers product
+3. Look at metrics that are being used to measure User Experience (UX) for Questions & Answers product.
-4. Understand what each metric means and where this is being measured in the dataset
+4. Understand what each metric means and where this is being measured in the dataset.
-5. Choose some tables to explore base on what my assumption of these tables mean and how they can help answer the metrics
+5. Choose the five tables in the database (not all tables in the schema are available to explore).
+Check what data is inside this tables and how they can help answer the metrics.
-6. After exploring, decide how to tackle the first metric (**Happiness**) and which table(s) can be useful to create a dashboard to assess this
+6. After exploring, decide how to tackle the first metric (**Happiness**) and which table(s) can be useful to create a dashboard to assess this.
+7. Repeat step 6 and do it for other metrics, one by one.

+### Findings from Initial Data Exploration for Happiness Metric
+#### Definition
+**Happiness**: Measure of user satisfaction and happiness with the Questions & Answers product.
+Below I will list the columns from each table I believe will help understand user satisfaction and happiness with the product.
+##### Posts
+* favorite_count
+* accepted_answer_id
+* score
+##### Comments
+* score
+##### Users
+* up_votes
+* down_votes